kube-HPC/kube-HPC.github.io/site/learn/InstallHkube.md

 ```
 ## Start minikube
 Currently HKube requires at least 4 cpu cores and 6GB of memory, ingress controller, registry, and dynamic storage
+> To use the internal docker registry, the `--insecure-registry` flag is needed

 ```hkube-tabs
 # { "hkube": true, "schema": "install" }